atteneder/glTFast/Documentation~/UpgradeGuides.md

 ![GltfAsset component][gltfast3to4]

-To counter-act this in applications that used older versions of *glTFast* before, make sure you rotate the parent `Transform` by 180° around the Y-axis, which brings the model back to where it should be.
+To counter-act this in applications that used older versions of *Unity glTFast* before, make sure you rotate the parent `Transform` by 180° around the Y-axis, which brings the model back to where it should be.

 This change was implemented to conform more closely to the [glTF specification][gltf-spec-coords], which says: